DavidHe1127/Mr.He_HandBook/DevOps/Docker/README.md

 ### Secret

-Pass secret that's required during build through arg unfolds its value - for example in the build log.
-A better way to handle it is by using `secret` flag.
+**Don't use ARG to set secret as it might end up in image history**

+Using `secret` flag.
 Note, once build is complete, the mounted file gets booted in the built image.

 ```
 # secret file